Celebrating Sheep-Herding in Iceland!

 Taking lots of great photos of all the adorable sheep!

-Enjoying the hospitality of the locals which included warming up on a delicious hot and hearty meat soup that really hit the spot before leaving to go back to Reykjavik!
+And, last but not least, enjoying the hospitality of the locals which included warming up on a delicious hot and hearty meat soup that really hit the spot before leaving to go back to Reykjavik!

 My version of the Icelandic Lamb Meat & Veggie soup can be found on the website.
 If interested check it out!
 Here is a link to the recipe!